 Can an injury or blow to the breast cause cancer?

-No, there’s no good scientific evidence that trauma, injury or a blow to the breast can cause cancer.
+- Injury, trauma, or a blow to the breast does not cause cancer

-There are many cancer myths, including physical injuries, that haven’t been proven to cause cancer.
-However, there are proven causes of cancer, and things you can do to reduce your risk.
+There are many myths about what causes cancer, including physical injuries to breasts.
+However, there are also proven causes, and things you can do to reduce your risk.